seven-of-eleven/designare-z390-opencore-efi/BIOS.md

 > ==============================
 >
-> **IMPORTANT NOTE:** The downloadable BIOS config file if for BIOS version F9i.
+> **IMPORTANT NOTE:** The downloadable BIOS config file is for BIOS version F9i.
 If you're using another BIOS version, you should set the values manually.
 >
 > ==============================

 ## About
 I've taken pictures of the important screens of the BIOS.
 Settings that I've explicitly called out below the associated pictures are important.
-All settinsg not explicitly mentioned are not important (I think).
+All settings not explicitly mentioned are not important (I think).
+You can also [refer to the guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html#intel-bios-settings).

 ## Shortcut
 The easiest way to make sure you've got your BIOS configured correctly is to just download [my BIOS profile](https://github.com/baughmann/designaire-z390-intel-i9-9900k-opencore/raw/master/BIOS_Config), throw it on a FAT32-formatted USB, and then "Load Profile" on the "Boot" page of the BIOS. **You still need to update your BIOS to firmware version `F9i` manually before you do this!** (thanks @hellojere for #24).
 This also does not affect *all* settings, so please read through and make sure everything lines up manually.